morganbengtsson/dungeon/report/report.rst

    Different types of room edges.

 When the *type* is determined, the corresponding set of models are used to build the room.
 A two dimensional loop fills the room with the correct type of models.
 Edge models for walls, special models for corners, entries and exit, along floor models in the middle.
-What model that is used is varied depending on simplex_int_ with position as input.
+What model that is used is varied depending on simplex_range_ with position as input.
 As seen in the `room edges`_ figure.
 The stone material room has many variations of the edge wall.
+All walls are also varied slightly in height with the simplex_range_ function.

 ------
 Stairs